 The Gibson Guitar Company is based out of Bozeman.
 A great place to check out guitars if you are into them is the Music Villa.
 They will even ship your guitar to you for free.
 Bob took advantage of that service.

-An excellent place to grab lunch or dinner is Sidewinders American Grill.
+Sidewinders American Grill is a fantastic place to grab lunch or dinner.
 The restaurant has an industrial look to it.
 It is quite large with one area having large garage doors that can be opened.
 The food and service were both top notch.

 Day 11 – Yellowstone National Park